 ACCRINT

-The ACCRINT function is used to calculate the accrued interest for a security that pays periodic interest.
-This function is commonly used in financial analysis and accounting to calculate interest earned on bonds, notes, or other fixed income investments.
+The ACCRINT function calculates the accrued interest for a security that pays periodic interest.
+It is used in financial analysis and accounting to determine interest earned on bonds, notes, or other fixed-income investments.

 Syntax 🔗